buildingidgr/dialplan/DEVELOPER_GUIDE.md

 ## FAQ

 **Q: Why do we need PAUSE after COLLECT?**
 A: The PAUSE gives users 7 seconds to press keys.
 Without it, the call would proceed immediately to the next verb (ending the call).
-During the PAUSE, if the user presses "1#", Routee interrupts the flow and POSTs to the webhook.
+During the PAUSE, if the user presses "1#", Routee interrupts the flow and POSTs to the eventURL.

 **Q: Why is there a PLAY after PAUSE?**
 A: This is the fallback message that plays if the user doesn't respond during the PAUSE.
 It ensures the call ends gracefully with appropriate messaging rather than just disconnecting.